Charlie9009/CI_MS1_MYGYM/README.md

 * **Navigation bar, Footer section**

     * The navigation bar and the footer are featured on all four pages and they are responsive.
-The navigation bar shows links to the logo, Home, Schedule, Videos, Contact and a Login button.
+The navigation bar shows links to the Logo, Home, Schedule, Videos, Contact and a Login button.
 When on smaller screen sizes the login button will dissapear to allow for a clean and user friendly site.
-The login button is a pop up modal, so when you click it there will pop up a window in the middle of the screen.
+The login button is a pop up modal, so when you click it there will be a pop up window in the middle of the screen.
     * The footer shows Contact info, Social media icons, Athlean X link and MyGyms location.
 When on smaller screen sizes the footer will only show a link to the contact page and social media icons to make the footer easily navigated.
     <img src="docs/features/f_nav_bar.jpg">
     <img src="docs/features/f_login_modal.jpg">